QFPay/docs/docs/03-online-shop/04-qfpay-recurring-payment.md

 ### Ansynchronous notification

-Notifications are available for both payment token and subscription events and states
+Notifications are available for both payment token and subscription events and states change

 Upon successful payment token creation or subscription activation, QFPay API will send an asynchronous notification message to the URL that defined by the merchant